youngzyx/Survival-Analysis-and-Prediction/README.md

 ### MOTIVATION:

 This project was executed as a part of our internship at UCSF.
-Superduto et all had developed a clincal methodology(Diagnosis-specific Graded Prognostic Assessment) to segment patients by the severity of the cancer such that they have well separated survival times and develop an estimated time for each patient.
-However, the data found at UCSF was found not to follow what Superduto had predicted:
+Superduto et all developed a clinical methodology(Diagnosis-specific Graded Prognostic Assessment) to segment patients by the severity of cancer so that they have well-separated survival times and develop an estimated time for each patient.
+However, for UCSF patients, we observed the following:

 1) patients lived far longer than predicted
 2) Additionally, there was a significant overlap in the patient survival times between the GPA classes.

-Our objective was to update the methodology that Superduto had proposed
+Our objective was to show that the old model did not fit the observed data, and develop a new model.

 ### DATASET